UnionInternationalCheminsdeFer/OSDM/spec/models.md

 - **origin**: departure location of the tripleg
 - **destination**: arrival location of the tripleg

-A trip is composed of one or more `triplegs` and can be of one the following:
+A trip is composed of one or more `triplegs` and can be of one the following type:

 - **TimedLeg**: A type of leg with a timetable schedule such a provided by public transport